CityCatalyst/smart-data-models/README.md

 ### List of data models created ou extended

 The following entity types are available:
 - [CrowdFlowObserved](https://github.com/FIWARE/data-models/tree/master/specs/Transportation/CrowdFlowObserved).
 Represent the movement of people in public spaces, such as streets, squares, or parks.
-It is designed to provide real-time information about the volume and direction of pedestrian flows, which can be used for various applications, including urban planning, transportation management, and public safety.
+It is designed to provide real-time information about the volume and direction of pedestrian flows, which can be used for various applications, including urban planning, transportation management, and public safety..